seksea/digipyexec/README.md

 #
 ### :page_facing_up: Usage
 1. Setup digispark with arduino IDE https://digistump.com/wiki/digispark/tutorials/connecting and make sure "victim" has python3+ installed.
-2. Put you python script in the PY_SCRIPT macro.
+2. Put you python script in the PY_SCRIPT macro, or use one of the examples in /scripts/*.
 3. Upload to Digispark.
 4. Profit?!?!